 And that momentum at a local level is building.
 The recently announced Climate Action Awards show that B.C. communities, from Telkwa to Surrey, are willing and eager to show leadership on climate change.

 We hope to see B.C. maintain its innovative approach to leadership on climate change in Canada.
 There’s a lot we can do, especially when it comes to supporting local government efforts to reduce emissions and help lead our transition to a clean energy future.

-Find more content by topic: Climate Change, *Community Services, *Public Sector Services, British Columbia, Carbon Pricing, Community Action, Provincial Action, Solar Power, Urban Planning, Wind Power.
+Find more content by topic: Climate Change, *Community Services, *Public Sector Services, British Columbia, Buildings, Carbon Pricing, Community Action, Provincial Action, Solar Power, Urban Planning, Wind Power.